Food, Shelter, and Campus Resources

 We strive to reduce financial barriers to learning by providing students with financial assistance to help pay for their educational expenses.
 Here are some offices and resources that offer help to students in need of food and shelter care or other on or off campus resources and support.

-The Office of Student Life's Basic Needs website or staff can provide many helpful resources on or off campus and may be contacted for student assistance.
+The WWU's Basic Needs website provide many helpful resources on or off campus.
+Their Basic Needs Resource Navigator may be contacted for student assistance.

 This page is updated regularly.
 Some on campus offices may have reduced hours or closures during campus intercessions and summer break.
 Contact the offices directly for any inquiries.